-Imach served as both general manager and head coach of the Maple Leafs and was behind the bench for all four of the Stanley Cup wins during the 1960s.
+Imlach served as both general manager and head coach of the Maple Leafs and was behind the bench for all four Stanley Cup wins during the 1960s.
 After being fired in Toronto, he became the first head coach and general manager of the Buffalo Sabres in 1970.

-Milford built the Brandon Wheat Kings, now in the WHL, into a powerhouse organization in the 1960s.
+Milford built the Brandon Wheat Kings, now in the Western Hockey League, into a powerhouse organization in the 1960s.
 He also spent time as the general manager of both the Los Angeles Kings and Vancouver Canucks.

 Odds & Ends

 On Sept.
 25, 1987, New York Islanders defenseman Denis Potvin announced that the 1987-88 season would be his final one in the NHL.
 Potvin scored 19 goals and 51 points in his last season.
 He retired with 310 goals and 1,052 points, which were the most in league history for defensemen at the time.
 He won four Stanley Cups with the Islanders and three Norris Trophies as the best blueliner in the league.

 The Pittsburgh Penguins signed Russian goaltender Peter Skudra on Sept.
 24, 1997.
 He spent three seasons with the Penguins, primarily as a backup.
 In 74 games, he picked up 26 wins with a .894 SV% and 2.71 GAA.
 He also spent time with the Sabres, Bruins, and Canucks before returning to play in Russia in 2003.